-The UP Makalu3 is manufactured in four sizes.
+The UP Summit XC2 is manufactured in four sizes.
 Each size is optimised for the middle of the weight range, but can be flown anywhere within the weight range.
 In order to help you find the ideal size for your weight we have compiled the following practical tips:

 If your total takeoff weight is within the middle 1/3 of a size's weight range then this is the size for you.
 In this range you will have the ideal compromise between dynamic handling and docile behaviour.
-We recommend this wing loading especially for pilots mainly flying in flatland regions.
+We recommend this wing loading especially for pilots mainly flying in flatland regions, or pilots coming from EN B class wings.

-Pilots finding themselves in the middle, between two sizes need to approach the process somewhat differently.
-Experienced pilots will generally know how they prefer to fly, i.e. if they like to be heavy on their wing or rather would have a little buffer upwards, and will choose their size accordingly.
+Pilots finding themsleves in the middle, between two sizes need to approach the process somewhat differently.
+Experienced pilots will generally know how they prefer to fly, i.e. If they like to be heavy on their wing or rather would have a little buffer upwards, and will choose their size accordingly.